Giant petrel: Description

+They superficially resemble the albatross, and are the only procellarids that can equal them in size.
+They can be separated from the albatrosses by their bill; the two tube nostrils are joined on the top of the bill, unlike on albatross, where they are separated and on the side of the bill.
+Giant petrels are also the only members of the family Procellariidae to have strong legs to walk on land.
+They are also much darker and more mottled brown, except for the white morph southern, which is whiter than any albatross, and have a more hunch-backed look.
+The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
+The petrels have a hooked bill called the maxillary unguis which can hold slippery prey.
+They produce a stomach oil made up of wax esters and triglycerides which is stored in the proventriculus.
+This can be sprayed out of their mouths as a defense against predators and as a protein-rich food source for chicks and for the adults during their long flights.
+Petrels have a salt gland situated above the nasal passage that helps to desalinate their bodies by excreting a high saline solution from their noses.

 Taxonomy

 The genus Macronectes was introduced in 1905 by the American ornithologist Charles Wallace Richmond to accommodate what is now the southern giant petrel.
 It replaced the previous genus Ossifraga which was found to have been earlier applied to a different group of birds.
-The name Macronectes combines the Ancient Greek makros meaning "great" and nēktēs meaning "swimmer".

 The present-day giant petrels are two large seabirds from the genus Macronectes.
-Long considered to be conspecific (they were not established as separate species until 1966), the two species, the southern giant petrel, M. giganteus, and northern giant petrel, M. halli, are considered with the two species of fulmars, Fulmarus, to form a distinct subgroup within the Procellariidae, and including the Antarctic petrel, Cape petrel, and snow petrel, they form a separate group from the rest of the family.
+Long considered to be conspecific, they were only established as separate species in 1966.
+The two species, the southern giant petrel, M. giganteus, and northern giant petrel, M. halli, are grouped with the two species of fulmars (Fulmarus) to form a distinct subgroup within the Procellariidae, which also includes the Antarctic petrel, Cape petrel, and snow petrel; these species form a separate group from the rest of the family.

-A fossil giant petrel, Macronectes tinae is known from the Pliocene epoch of New Zealand.
+A fossil giant petrel, Macronectes tinae, is known from the Pliocene epoch of New Zealand.